 Tips for Improving Mobile Device Security

 You have anti-virus and other security software on your computer, so why not on your mobile phone too?
-It is important to install malware and risk-ware on your mobile device, as well as to stay updated with security patches.
-There is also security software that will keep your passwords safe through a password manager.
+It is important to install malware and risky-ware on your mobile device, as well as to stay updated with security patches.
+There is also security software that will keep your passwords safe through an enterprise password manager.
 This is critical in protecting your information from both cyber and physical attacks.

 As a last-ditch effort, most mobile devices also have a built-in function that allows you to remotely erase all your data.
 This could save thieves from being able to access your information if your device is stolen.